stefanvictora/hue-scheduler/docs/light_configuration.md

 **Rule of thumb:** Use `mix` to narrow the seasonal range; use `smooth` to slow day-to-day changes.
 Combine them — or add `clamp` — for maximum control.

-### FAQ: How is the end of a state determined?
+### FAQ: How long does a schedule entry apply?

-Hue Scheduler ends a state at the **start time of the next state for the same target**.
+An entry normally applies until the next entry for the same light or group takes over.
+Without an early fade, that happens at the next entry's scheduled time.
+With `tr-before` or `interpolate:true`, the next entry takes over when its early fade begins.

 Example: